Skip to main content

 Laskowitz, DT; Muir, KW; Savitz, SI; Wechsler, LR; Pilitsis, JG; Rahimi, SY; Beckman, RL; Holmes, V; Chen, PR; Juel, L; Koltai, D; Kolls, BJ

-Published in: Frontiers in Stroke
+Published in: Front Stroke

-January 1, 2023
+2023

-Background and hypothesis: At present, there are no medical interventions proven to improve functional recovery in patients with subacute stroke.
-We hypothesize that the intraparenchymal administration of CTX0E03, a conditionally immortalized neural stem cell line, linked with a standardized rehabilitation therapy regimen for the upper limb, would improve functional outcomes in patients 6–12 months after an index ischemic stroke.
-Study design: PISCES III was designed as a multicenter prospective, sham-controlled, outcome-blinded randomized clinical trial.
-Eligibility required a qualifying ischemic stroke 6–12 months prior to surgical intervention.
+BACKGROUND AND HYPOTHESIS: At present, there are no medical interventions proven to improve functional recovery in patients with subacute stroke.
+We hypothesize that the intraparenchymal administration of CTX0E03, a conditionally immortalized neural stem cell line, linked with a standardized rehabilitation therapy regimen for the upper limb, would improve functional outcomes in patients 6-12 months after an index ischemic stroke.
+STUDY DESIGN: PISCES III was designed as a multicenter prospective, sham-controlled, outcome-blinded randomized clinical trial.
+Eligibility required a qualifying ischemic stroke 6-12 months prior to surgical intervention.
 Patients must be between 35 and 75 years of age and have residual moderate or moderately severe disability (mRS 3 or 4), with the preservation of some residual upper limb movement.
 All patients received a standardized regimen of home physical therapy following the intervention.
-Study outcomes: The primary outcome measure is improvement in the modified Rankin Scale (mRS) of disability at 6 months post treatment.
+STUDY OUTCOMES: The primary outcome measure is improvement in the modified Rankin Scale (mRS) of disability at 6 months post treatment.
 Secondary outcomes include assessment of activities of daily living (Barthel Index), functional mobility (Timed Up and Go; Fugl Meyer Assessment), neurological impairment (NIHSS), upper limb function (Chedoke Arm and Hand Inventory), as well as patient related quality of life and global rating scales.
-Discussion: PISCES III was designed as a randomized trial directly comparing the effects of intraparenchymal injection of a conditional stem cell line vs. sham procedure in patients with subacute stroke.
+DISCUSSION: PISCES III was designed as a randomized trial directly comparing the effects of intraparenchymal injection of a conditional stem cell line vs. sham procedure in patients with subacute stroke.
 This is one of the first studies of this type to include a standardized minimum rehabilitation protocol.
 As there are a limited number of studies evaluating invasive stem cell administration in the chronic setting of CNS injury, study design considerations are discussed.
-Clinical Trial Registration: https://clinicaltrials.gov/, identifier NCT03629275.
+CLINICAL TRIAL REGISTRATION: https://clinicaltrials.gov/, identifier NCT03629275.

 Duke Scholars